bestwebsoft/gallery-wordpress-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.2.0 =
+We updated all functionality for wordpress 3.9.1.
+The French language file is updated.
+The Ukrainian language file is updated.

 = V4.1.9 =
 We updated all functionality for wordpress 3.8.2.